HackMercedVIII/RX_Bot/README.md

 ## :dart: What it does

 Features:
-Drug lookup
+Drug lookup,
-Reminder system for taking medication
+Reminder system for taking medication,
-Drug Refill reminder
+Drug Refill reminder,
 Negative reactions with other drugs